Is there a reason to instruct a Windsor conveyancing practice when national conveyancers are more affordable?

 The easiest way to see if the premises is registered to you, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Windsor conveyancing specialists.

-Just had an offer accepted on a new build apartment in Windsor.
+The estate agent has sent us the confirmation of our purchase of a new build flat in Windsor.
 Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-What sort of enquires would be asked in new build conveyancing.
+What sort of enquires would be asked in new build legal work.

-Set out below are examples of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Windsor
+Here are examples of a few leasehold new build questions that you can expect your new-build leasehold conveyancing in Windsor

-I've recently found out that there is a flying freehold element on a house I put an offer in a fortnight ago in what should have been a quick, chain free conveyancing.
+I've recently found out that there is a flying freehold element on a house I have offered on two weeks back in what should have been a simple, chain free conveyancing.
 Windsor is the location of the property.
-What do you suggest?
+Can you shed any light on this issue?

-Flying freeholds in Windsor are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Windsor you must be sure that your lawyer goes through the deeds very carefully.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Windsor may ascertain that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Windsor are rare but are more likely to exist in relation to terraced houses.
+Even though you don't necessarily need a conveyancing solicitor in Windsor you would need to get your solicitor to go through the deeds very carefully.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Windsor may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold property.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.